alexcristea/playbook/books/will-power.md

 > No glucose, no willpower: The pattern showed up time and again as researchers tested more people in more situations.
 > — [TWillpower: Rediscovering Our Greatest Strength][1], by [Roy F. Baumeister][2], [John Tierney][3]

-- The Mardi Gras theory and the failed experiment that showed that will power is fulled by glucose.
+- The Mardi Gras theory and the failed experiment that showed that willpower is fulled by glucose.
 - The story of the Twinkie Defense.
 - The story of Jim Turner and his teleportation dream.
 - PMSing.